 The height of the brush seals should be maximum 1 mm above the surface.

 The adjustment is possible within the slots of the seal elements.
-The setting depends on the structure of the surface to be treated, in general the rougher the surface the lower the setting.
-Working on steel means to set it down as far as possible.
+The setting depends on the structure of the surface to be treated.
+In general, the rougher the surface, the lower the setting.

+Set it down as far as possible if working on steel.